morganwilde/the-process/dfa.md

       5. delete links;
       6. the parser itself;

-     I need to resolve the remaining bugs
+      I need to resolve the remaining bugs:
       1. reciprocal links draw over the existing link, making the label less visible, it should draw a new link, just the end point;
       2. the arrow graphic on temporary links is almost invisible, it should look just like the normal one;
       3. temporary nodes are rendered without taking into account the current graph, thus they overlay other visual items;